New Retro Arcade: Neon: Gameplay

 Players are taken back to the '80s/early '90s and are put inside a retro arcade room.
 In the game, players are able to interact with mini-games including Bowling, Air Hockey Skeeball, and more.
 Inside the room itself are usable objects such as Guitars, Drum Machines and Light Guns.
-The main feature of the game focuses on customisation and being able to emulate your favourite arcade games, by using any of the 30 Arcade Cabinets.
+The main feature of the game focuses on customisation and being able to emulate your favourite arcade games, by using any of the 30 arcade cabinets.
 The game also supports Non-VR.

 Reception

 UploadVR favoured the game for its authenticity and how Digital Cybercherries do an excellent job of capturing the vibe and atmosphere.
-Road to VR wrote that the game is an immensely detailed arcade simulator.

-New Retro Arcade: Neon won VRDB's Players Choice VR of the Year 2016.
-It currently has a rating of 83%, Very Positive on Steam.